couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/appendix-working-with-operation-results.markdown

 # Working with Operation Results and Error Codes

-## Working with Operation Results
+The following sections provide details about working with the `IOperationResult` interface and the error codes it returns.

-The following sections provide details on working with the `IOperationResult` interface.
+## Working with operation results

-`CouchbaseClient` 's standard CRUD operations return `Boolean` values.
+The standard `CouchbaseClient` CRUD operations return `Boolean` values.
 When exceptions or failures occur, they are swallowed and `false` is returned.

-While there might be scenarios where the cause of a failure is not important (e.g., non-persistent cache), it is likely that access to error information is necessary.
-To that end, the `CouchbaseClient` provides a set of complimentary ExecuteXXX methods, where XXX is the name of a standard CRUD operation.
+While there might be scenarios where the cause of a failure is not important (for example, nonpersistent cache), sometimes you might want to access detailed error information.
+To that end, `CouchbaseClient` provides a set of complementary ExecuteXXX methods, where XXX is the name of a standard CRUD operation.
+The following example shows both forms of the method for the `Get` operation:

 ```